helm/charts/incubator/kafka/README.md

 ### Kafka Exporter

-The [Kafka Exporter](https://github.com/danielqsj/kafka_exporter) is a complimentary metrics exporter to the JMX Exporter.
+The [Kafka Exporter](https://github.com/danielqsj/kafka_exporter) is a complementary metrics exporter to the JMX Exporter.
 The Kafka Exporter provides additional statistics on Kafka Consumer Groups.